-In fact, there are three in total.
-Since 2004, each NASA rover has possessed a sundial also known as a Marsdial-that I and a small team of artists and astronomers designed to cast shadows across a plate of concentric grey circles and four colored squares.
-Scientists on Earth know what color they are and so use them on Mars to calibrate the colors of the eyes with which our robotic explorers see.
-Periodically the cameras are pointed where the Sun should appear.
+In fact, there are now three sundials on Mars.
+Since 2004, each of the rovers sent to the planet by the National Aeronautics and Space Administration (NASA) has possessed a sundial-also known as a MarsDial-that I and a small team of other artists and astronomers designed to cast shadows across a plate of concentric grey circles and four colored squares.
+Scientists on Earth use the colors to calibrate how our robotic explorers "see."
+Periodically, the cameras of the rover are pointed where the Sun should appear.
 If the Sun's disk is perfectly centered in the photos, then the rover must be located and oriented exactly as thought.
-It's a tiny example of the scientific method in action; a test of our ideas versus the actuality.
+It's a tiny example of the scientific method in action: a test of our ideas versus reality.